 (Photo by Juliana Reyes)

-After talk of algorithms, “uncomfortable predictors” and training data, William Cobb steered away from academics and asked the question that he and his fellow committee members had danced around for the last half hour.
+After talk of algorithms, “uncomfortable predictors” and training data, William Cobb steered away from the details and asked the question that he and his fellow committee members had danced around for the last half hour.

 That’s why Cobb, who founded a re-entry reorganization called Redeemed PA, began by describing himself: I’m a Black man, he said.
 I live in a poor neighborhood.
 I’ve been arrested before.